IslamRustamov1/interview-test-tasks/README.md

 # Interview test tasks base

 Here is where we will share interesting and challenging tasks we encountered during interviews (or anywhere else).
+If you couldn't solve the task - you can just upload task's description, so someone else will try to solve it for you.

 # Contributing